jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 - Generic spatch ideas
   - Try different rulekinds, like identifier or type
   - Try idexpression to only match `struct dentry *` identifiers for transformation
+  - Consider two passes: one to rewrite wrapper functions, and then another to just change declarations

 - Need to optimize script.
 It is taking way too long to run.
 Ideas:
   - Match all function names "in scope" literally, without a regex.
 Then use function matches in subsequent transformations (e.g. transform definitions, transform args, transform return values)